Campbell-Muscle-Lab/Python_MyoVision_docs/pages/process-many-images-in-sequence/process-many-images-in-sequence.md

    + By default that should be
 `c:\users\your_username_here\GitHub\Python_Myovision\demos\example_A\results`

-+  You should see 3 folder:
++  You should see 3 folders:
    + results_1
    + results_2
    + results_3